 At the heart of the water services delivery system is Te Mana o te Wai, a concept derived from te ao Māori.
 Te Mana o te Wai refers to the vital importance of water.
 It prioritises the health of our water to ensure the health of people and the environment.
 Advancing Te Mana o te Wai is the responsibility of all New Zealander’s

 Te Mana o Te Wai will be recognised and provided for in service-delivery arrangements for the water services delivery system.
 It is expected that Te Mana o te Wai creates structural changes to the better management of water services.
-Therefore, each water services entity will be required to give effect to Te Mana o Te Wai both in legislation and as articulated by mana whenua over their respective waterbodies.
+Each entity will be required to give effect to the principles of te Tiriti o Waitangi/the Treaty of Waitangi; and Te Mana o te Wai.

 Mana whenua representation on Regional Representative Groups:

 Mana whenua will have equal representation on the RRGs alongside councils in each water services entity area, forming a partnership that will provide local level direction and oversight to water services entities.
 This includes setting strategic and performance expectations, approving strategic direction and the appointment of competency-based boards.

 Each water services entity will be governed by a professional board, with members appointed for their competency and skills.

 It is expected that one or more members of each entity board must have sufficient knowledge across the following areas:

 - Te Tiriti o Waitangi, tikanga Māori, te ao Māori and mātauranga Māori: Experience and deep understanding of te ao Māori, Te Tiri o Waitangi and iwi dynamics relating to delivering water services.